awsdocs/amazon-ec2-user-guide-windows/doc_source/enhanced-networking.md

 ## Enabling Enhanced Networking on Your Instance<a name="enabling_enhanced_networking"></a>

-If your instance type supports the Intel 82599 VF interface for enhanced networking, follow the procedures in [Enabling Enhanced Networking with the Intel 82599 VF Interface on Windows Instances in a VPC](sriov-networking.md)\.
+If your instance type supports the Intel 82599 VF interface for enhanced networking, follow the procedures in [Enabling Enhanced Networking with the Intel 82599 VF Interface on Windows Instances](sriov-networking.md)\.

-If your instance type supports the Elastic Network Adapter for enhanced networking, follow the procedures in [Enabling Enhanced Networking with the Elastic Network Adapter \(ENA\) on Windows Instances in a VPC](enhanced-networking-ena.md)\.
+If your instance type supports the Elastic Network Adapter for enhanced networking, follow the procedures in [Enabling Enhanced Networking with the Elastic Network Adapter \(ENA\) on Windows Instances](enhanced-networking-ena.md)\.

 **Note**
-If you've configured your instance to use [static IP addressing](config-windows-multiple-ip.md#step1) and you resize the instance to an instance type that supports enhanced networking \(for example, from T2 to M4\), you may get a warning about a potential IP address conflict when you reconfigure static IP addressing\.
+If you've configured your instance to use [static IP addressing](config-windows-multiple-ip.md#step1) and you resize the instance to an instance type that supports enhanced networking \(for example, from T2 to M4\), you might get a warning about a potential IP address conflict when you reconfigure static IP addressing\.
 To prevent this, enable DHCP on the network interface for your instance before you change the instance type\.
 From your instance, open the **Network and Sharing Center**, go to **Internet Protocol Version 4 \(TCP/IPv4\) Properties** for the network interface, and choose **Obtain an IP address automatically**\.
 Change the instance type and reconfigure static IP addressing on the network interface\.